DouglasPereiraMota/douglaspereiramota.319110043.pokemon/README.md

 USE pokedex;

-SELECT
-	numero,
-	nome,
-	defesa,
-	ataque
-FROM
-	Pokemon
-WHERE
-	defesa > 60
-		AND ataque <= 70
-ORDER BY total DESC
+SELECT numero, nome, defesa, ataque FROM Pokemon WHERE defesa > 60 AND ataque <= 70 ORDER BY total DESC;
-;

 ```